Lan3dx/Shadow-Adventure/README.md

 - The player can shoot
 - You can create multiple players and manage each of them
 - Each action is accompanied by a soundtrack
+- the camera tracking system for the player

 ## Tech